 CORNISH: So this seems like an obvious question, but really what is an anti-aging clinic?
 I mean, what do they offer?

 ELFRINK: Well, it's an industry that's really blown up just in the last decade or so.
 And by and large, the biggest part of their business is selling HGH, or human growth hormone, to clients for, you know, a variety of reasons that pretty much add up to wanting to feel younger.

 CORNISH: And we should note that it's not just pro athletes who were clients for Biogenesis, correct?

 ELFRINK: No, not by a long shot.
-I mean, the vast majority of folks who were going to this clinic, were, you know, your ordinary Miami residents, just folks who lived next door to you.
+I mean, the vast majority of folks who were going to this clinic were, you know, your ordinary Miami residents, just the folks you live next-door to.

 CORNISH: So as you looked into Biogenesis, what did you find?

 ELFRINK: Well, we found a couple things.
 You know, first, from interviewing clients of the firm and former employees, we found that, you know, like, a lot of anti-aging clinics, the primary business of Biogenesis was selling HGH, as well as a variety of other drugs, including anabolic steroids, testosterone - all drugs that are, you know, far and away banned in professional sports.